Summer Olympic Games in Brazil

 In October 2009, Rio de Janeiro (the capital of Brazil) was named to be the host of the 2016 Olympic Games.
 This will follow the 2012 Olympic Games in London.
 Rio de Janeiro will be the first South American city to host the Olympic Games.
 They are the second to host The Games in Latin America (after Mexico City).
 It will also be the third time they are held in the southern hemisphere.
 The Games are set to occur from August 5th-21st, 2016.
 The 2016 Summer Paralympics will be held in the same city.
 The Games will also be organized by the same committee and are scheduled to occur from September 7th to 18th.

 The 2016 Summer Olympic program will include 28 sports and a total of 38 disciplinary areas.
-There were two open spots for sports and initially seven sports began the bidding for inclusion in the 2016 program.
-Baseball and softball, which were dropped from the program in 2005, karate, squash, golf, roller sports, cricketfutsal (inline speed skating) and rugby union all applied to be included.
+There were two open spots for sports, and initially, seven sports began bidding for inclusion in the 2016 program.
+Baseball and softball, which were dropped from the program in 2005, karate, squash, golf, roller sports, cricket, futsal, and rugby union all applied to be included.
 Leaders of the seven sports held presentations in front of the IOC executive board in June 2009.